 Also, some patients may not want a student present in the room, so the doctor may ask you to step out of the room.
 Do not take this personally.
 Be friendly, respectful, and mindful of doctor-patient relationships.

 Send a thank-you note.
 Doctors do not have to allow you to shadow them.
 Therefore, it is a nice gesture of appreciation to send a thank-you note to those you shadow.

 Thank them for their time and tell them that you appreciated the opportunity to shadow them.
 This is a great way to establish a lasting relationship with them, and in the medical field, that goes a long way.

 1. Is there a specific type of doctor I should shadow?

-There is no specific type of doctor you should shadow.
+There is no specific type of doctor you should shadow to get into medical school.
 You want to find one who specializes in the area of medicine in which you are interested.
-If you are unsure, reach out to a few doctors in different specialties, so you can get a better idea of which field you wish to pursue.
+If you are unsure, reach out to a few doctors in different specialties, so you can get a better idea of which field you wish to pursue in medical school.

 2. Does medical shadowing count as clinical experience?

 Yes, medical shadowing does count as clinical experience, but it should not be the only experience you pursue.
 You should also be involved in other extracurricular activities, but include medical shadowing in your arsenal.